Oxidit/Design/README.md

 # Current look
-You can see the result here proeon.it
+You can see the result here: proeon.it

 or here:

 ![Main screen](https://github.com/Oxidit/Design/blob/main/ProEonIT.jpg "")
 ___________________________________________________________